Kwynto/gosession/README.md

 }
 ```

-Removing an entry from a session of a specific client is carried out using the `(id SessionId) Remove(name string)` method
+Removing an entry from a session of a specific client is carried out using the `Remove(name string)` method
 ```go
 id.Remove("name variable")
 ```